andrewmh20/LunarLander/README.txt

 	  - GameState is state of the game, that holds all the state updated based on the LunarModel, network events or button presses.
 Each display also uses information from GameState.
 	   In each game (pilot or simsup) every thread shares one GameState.
+	   I use GameState as the intermidiary between each component of the game.

 	  - Canvas is what holds the game display area for the pilot, and is linked to a LunarModel and GameState